RusiWang99/RusiWang99.github.io/_pages/about.md

 # NEWS
 ## Paper accepted by the Transport Policy, 23 September 2025

-Our paper ["Incorporating revenue loss and congestion cost into rail freight subsidy design: Lessons learned from the China-Europe freight transportation network"](https://doi.org/10.1016/j.tranpol.2025.103819) is accepted by the [Transport Policy](https://www.sciencedirect.com/journal/transport-policy).
+Our paper ["Incorporating revenue loss and congestion cost into rail freight subsidy design: Lessons learned from the China-Europe freight transportation network"](https://doi.org/10.1016/j.tranpol.2025.103819) is accepted by the [Transport Policy](https://www.sciencedirect.com/journal/transport-policy) (SSCI, IF=5.3).

 ## Join TESLA Research Group, 26 August 2024